isaac-6/biodiscvr/README.md

 on biomarker performance metrics calculated using linear mixed-effects models (Group Separation, Sample Size Estimates).

-Note: intended for R version 4.5.1 and above.
+Notes: - Intended for R version 4.5.1 and above. - Although the underlying methodology is domain‑agnostic, the current implementation is tailored to Alzheimer’s disease (AD) research, reflecting the datasets and use cases that motivated the package.
+Several preprocessing steps, expected column names, and default region conventions are AD‑specific.
+Users applying biodiscvr to other domains may need to adjust variable names or modify preprocessing functions.

 ## Installation